taylorterry3/dc_crime/data/raw/sources.md

 - Juvenile_Arrests.csv: https://opendata.dc.gov/datasets/juvenile-arrests/explore
 - officers.csv: https://mpdc.dc.gov/page/monthly-staffing-reports transcribed from graphic.
 - Stop_Data.csv: https://opendata.dc.gov/datasets/stop-data/explore.
 This is a mess, they started breaking it up into different year groups.
 More info here: https://mpdc.dc.gov/stopdata
+- Stop_Data_2023-2024.csv.gz.
+This data was originally just the 2023 data set.
+On October 11th 2024 they released the 2024H1 data, but it has a ton of duplicate rows.
+Fortunately the new data can be deduped on the anonymized CCN field.

 Some files gzipped to reduce size.